Rail transport in Norway: History

 The first railway in Norway was the Hoved Line between Oslo and Eidsvoll and opened in 1854.
 The main purpose of the railway was to move lumber from Mjøsa to the capital, but passenger service was also offered.
 In the period between the 1860s and the 1880s Norway saw a boom of smaller railways being built, including isolated railways in Central and Western Norway.
 The predominant gauge at the time was (narrow gauge), but some lines were built in (standard gauge).
 The height of the era came in 1877 when the Røros Line connected Central Norway to the capital.
 In 1883 the entire main railway network was taken over by Norwegian State Railways (NSB), though a number of industrial railways and branch lines continued to be operated by private companies.

-Three urban railways, in Oslo, Bergen and Trondheim, were started as in 1875 (Oslo), 1897 (Bergen) and Trondheim (1901).
-Oslo's system, as the only one, started with horse cars, the others were electrified from the beginning.
+Three urban railways, the Oslo Tramway, the Bergen Tramway and the Trondheim Tramway, were started as well, in 1875, 1897 and 1901 respectively.
+Oslo's system started with horse-drawn cars, the others were electrified from the beginning.
 Electric cars were introduced in Oslo in 1894 and the last horse car operated in 1900.

 Bergen closed down its first generation system between 1944 and 1965, but (re-)introduced light rail transit (LRT) in 2006.